humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-11-27-computer-science-in-javascript-quicksort.md

         return i;
     }

 This function accepts three arguments: `items`, which is the array of values to sort, `left`, which is the index to start the left pointer at, and `right`, which is the index to start the right pointer at.
 The pivot value is determined by adding together the `left` and `right` values and then dividing by 2.
-Since this value could potentially be a floating-point number, it&#8217;s necessary to perform some rounding.
+Since this value could potentially be a floating-point number, it's necessary to perform some rounding.
 In this case, I chose to use the floor function, but you could just as well use the ceiling function or round function with some slightly different logic.
 The `i` variable is the left pointer and the `j` variable is the right pointer.

 The entire algorithm is just a loop of loops.
 The outer loop determines when all of the items in the array range have been processed.
 The two inner loops control movement of the left and right pointers.
 When both of the inner loops complete, then the pointers are compared to determine if the swap is necessary.
 After the swap, both pointers are shifted so that the outer loop continues in the right spot.
 The function returns the value of the left pointer because this is used to determine where to start partitioning the next time.
 Keep in mind that the partitioning is happening in place, without creating any additional arrays.